theextensional/knowledge/db/Проблемы Ауровиля What is bad about life at Auroville.md

 <https://www.quora.com/Do-we-need-to-pay-any-fees-to-settle-in-auroville-Pondicherry>

-If you want to visit Auroville , I would suggest “Yes” but I would not suggest on settling there.
+If you want to visit Auroville , I would suggest "Yes" but I would not suggest on settling there.
 Yes, I’m a Pondicherrian for the past 20 years.

-You would see a lot of posts showcasing the beauty, “CASHLESS living” and lot of other bulls.
+You would see a lot of posts showcasing the beauty, "CASHLESS living" and lot of other bulls.
 But nobody will tell you the scandals, rumors and bad tales among the locals.
 Below said are my knowledge, it is your responsibility in confirming everything before Joining.
 Please comment if wrong.

 1) To be an Aurovillian you must give all the assets in your name to Auroville.
 I also think you may contribute to their cause for a period of time in terms of Technical Skill and Experiences.
 At the end of the day you might wanna give some monetary aids or they might brainwash you into funding them.
-The talk around the locals is that “If you give auroville Nothing, they will not take you in”.
+The talk around the locals is that "If you give auroville Nothing, they will not take you in".

 2) Auroville will make you work at harsh conditions at the initial period to test if you can sustain inside auroville.